3on/scrap.js/README.md

 Download images from Wikipedia front-page
 -----------------------------------------

+This example makes use of jQuery to traverse the page, and shows how to download binary files.

 ```coffeescript
 # Create a new Scrap with the base for all the following requests
 wikipedia = new Scrap